 Lead time: 2-3 weeks

-My opinion: Stitched Custom exudes a youthful, contemporary vibe, with bold patterned fabric swatches lining its showroom walls.
+My opinion: Stitched Custom exudes a youthful, contemporary vibe, with bold, patterned fabric swatches lining its showroom walls.
+The team is capable of delivering a runway-worthy look at an incredibly accessible price—you don’t need to splurge on luxury fabrics to look like a million bucks.
+Importantly, there’s no extra charge for the unique design (aside from the standard $50 surcharge for a double-breasted style), so if you’re after distinctive designs on a budget, I highly recommend seeking out QQ and Ying Tong at Stitched Custom.
 As a one-stop destination for menswear, it also offers a curated selection of accessories to complement any look.
-While known for its modern flair, Stitched Custom also provides a range of business-appropriate suits.
-Notably, it features a proprietary stretch fabric—referred to as CS fabric—that incorporates spandex for enhanced flexibility and comfort.
 The absence of a fitting process adds to its appeal, offering greater convenience and a shorter lead time of just 2–3 weeks.
 This makes it an ideal option for busy professionals or those in need of a suit on short notice.
-Additionally, Stitched Custom includes a wide array of customisation options at no extra charge, making it a compelling choice for clients seeking a more distinctive or personalised design.

 Price: Suits at Stitched Custom start from $499.
 For my readers, Stitched Custom is offering a free shirt (worth $89) with every suit purchase and 5% off any three shirts or trousers.